 Your ignition interlock device allows you to operate your car only if your blood alcohol content (BAC) is below 0.025%.
 Depending on your case, failing even one time could cause your probation and restricted license to be revoked.

-Otherwise, for every three breath tests that you fail in a 12-month period, the Colorado DMV will extend your interlock requirement for an additional year.
-If you choose not to extend your IID lease for that additional year, the DMV will revoke your license instead – preventing you from driving at all during the revocation period.2
+Otherwise, for every three breath tests that you fail in 12 months, the Colorado DMV will extend your interlock requirement for an additional year.
+If you choose not to extend your IID lease for that extra year, the DMV will revoke your license instead, preventing you from driving at all during the revocation period.2

-If you are caught tampering with your ignition interlock device, you will get your restricted license revoked by the Colorado DMV.
+If you are caught tampering with your ignition interlock device, your restricted license will be revoked by the Colorado DMV.
 You will then have to serve the remainder of the license revocation without driving at all.

 Tampering comprises: